 A feeling of fullness after small meals

-A person should see the doctor if they are having any of these symptoms.
-The symptoms are most often a sign of something other than stomach cancer, but it is important to make sure.
+You should see a healthcare provider if you have any of these symptoms.
+The symptoms are most often a sign of something other than stomach cancer, but it’s important to make sure.

 Fecal occult blood test

-Upper endoscopy (The doctor may take a biopsy during this test.)
+Upper endoscopy.
+You’ll have a biopsy during this test.

 Upper GI series